Smoking in India: Pictorial warnings

 Rules mandating pictorial warnings on tobacco products were notified on 3 May 2009 came into force from 31 May 2009 after several rounds of amendments and delays.
 Section 7 of COTPA deals with the "Display of pictorial health warning on all tobacco products packets".
 It prohibits the production, sale and import of cigarettes or any other tobacco product unless every package of cigarettes or any other tobacco product bears pictorial warnings on its label covering at least 40% of the package.
 The warnings are changed once a year.
 The law also prohibited more than two languages from being used on the pack to ensure that the specified warning is legible and prominent.

 Advertising

 The Cable Television Network (Regulation) Amendment Bill, in force since 8 September 2000, completely prohibits cigarette and alcohol advertisements.

-With effect from 2 October 2012, the government began screening two anti-tobacco advertisements, titled "Sponge" and "Mukesh", in movie theatres and on television.
+With effect from 2 October 2012, the government began screening two anti-tobacco advertisements, titled "Sponge" and "Mukesh", in movie theatres and on television, after the Central Board of Film Certification card is shown.
 It is also mandatory for theatres to display a disclaimer on-screen whenever smoking scenes are depicted in the movie.
 The "Sponge" and "Mukesh" ads were replaced by new ads, titled "Child" and "Dhuan", from 2 October 2013.